scala-montreal/scalaxercise/README.md

 Instructions
 ------------

-In the test sources you will find tests cases.
-Some are completed and serves as examples.
-Some are marked as ignore.
+In the test sources you will find test cases.
+Some are completed and serve as examples.
+Some are marked as 'ignore'.
 The idea is to put the test active and make it pass one by one.

 I suggest starting with the functions package followed by collections, recursive, patternmatching and exceptions.